-The committee will meet when there is an allegation of a breach of the Code of Ethics (Appendix B).
+The committee will meet when there is an allegation of a breach of the Code of conduct (SCC registration form) or a breach of the Code of Ethics (Appendix B).
 These meetings may be in person or by conference call.

-- A first meeting of the DC will be held to discuss the allegation. - Subsequent meetings to discuss the allegation will be held with the DC, the NTC member who allegedly breached the Code of Ethics (Appendix B), and any other party who may have relevant information. - A final meeting of the DC will be held to determine consequences for the NTC member, if any.
+- A first meeting of the DC will be held to discuss the allegation. - Subsequent meetings to discuss the allegation will be held with the DC, the individual who allegedly breached, and any other party who may have relevant information. - A final meeting of the DC will be held to determine consequences for the individual who breached, if any.